sategie/hangman-animals-game/README.md

  - While the time.sleep function is being run, any letter typed is displayed on the screen.
     - This behaviour can be avoided by waiting until the time.sleep function finishes running.

+## Deployment

+- The project was deployed to Heroku using the following steps:

+ 1. A newline (\n) was added at the end of the each input function in the code in order for the code to show up in the Code Institute mock terminal.

+ 2. Log into Heroku (heroku.com)

+ 3. Click on the 9 dots (in a square) on the top right corner and select 'dashboard'.

+ 4. Select the 'New ' icon on the top right and select 'Create new app'.

+ 5. Give your app a suitable name, choose your region and click on 'Create App'.

+ 6. Access the Settings tab and click on 'Reveal Config Vars' under the Config Vars section.

+ 7. Add PORT in the 'key' field and 8000 in the 'value' field.

+ 8. Click on 'Add Buildpack' in the Buildpacks section.

+ 9. Select Python and save changes.

+ 10. Select nodejs and save changes.

+ 11. Ensure the Python buildback is above the nodejs buildback.

+ 12. Go to the Deploy section.

+ 13. Select 'Github' as the deployment method.

+ 14. Connect to Github and search for the repository name.

+ 15. Click on 'Connect' to connect the repository with Heroku.

+ 16. Click on 'Enable Automatic Deploys' (This is optional and simply rebuilds the app each time an update is pushed to Github).

+ 17. A message appears informing that the app was successfully deployed.

+ 18. The link to the deployed project is https://hangman-animals-game.herokuapp.com/